The-Vheed/Chatbot-Agent-Demo/README.md

 **Prerequisites:**

-*   Before running the chatbot, ensure you have set up the `.env` file with the correct OpenAI API key.
+*   Before running the chatbot, ensure you have set up the `env` file with the correct OpenAI API key.
 *   Docker (recommended for easy deployment)
 *   Python 3.6 or later (if running manually)

 ### Setting Up the OpenAI API Key

-1. Create a `.env` file at the root of your project with the following line:
+1. Edit the `env` file at the root of your project with the following line:

     ```bash
     OPENAI_API_KEY="YOUR_ACTUAL_API_KEY"